Hybrid Math 7

 #1

-Print this out: K.I.N.
+Print this out and store it in a 3 ring binder: K.I.N.
 Know-it-Notebook for in-class notetaking.
 See PDF below.

 This notebook makes in-class notetaking considerably faster, especially for younger students, and often more legible and thus useful as a study tool.